 A copier is a machine that has different controls to it.
 This is particularly true with an advanced and quality copy machine that is multi-functional.
 They’re not like any video game where you can push several buttons all at once to get a result.
 You have to familiarize yourself with these buttons and what their respective purpose is.
 Otherwise, pressing one or many buttons repeatedly can break a copier’s board.
 The same thought also applies to copiers with touchscreens but their controls are much more sensitive.
 In all of this, be careful in operating a copier’s control board.

 When a machine is in close proximity with food or drinks, there’s always a disaster waiting to happen.
 That’s why you should never operate a copier while you are eating a meal or drinking some sort of liquid of any kind.
 It’s better to be safe because you’ll never know when you might spill some on the copier.
 Once a copier has been exposed to your drinks or food, these things might go inside and cause trouble for you.
 When it comes to your office’s copier, safety always comes first.

 It’s always the better solution to practice safety when you’re using a copier.
-If you don’t know the first thing about these machines, it would best if you rent your copiers for your office.
+If you don’t know the first thing about these machines, it would best if you rent used copier for your office.
 In this way, you only spend a fraction of the total cost when you rent one.